Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Method

 \subsection{Embedding Space}

-Originally, spectral descriptors are embedded in a canonical Euclidean $n$-space equipped with the Euclidean metric (i.e., $l_2$ norm).
+Originally, spectral descriptors are in a canonical Euclidean $n$-space equipped with the typical Euclidean metric (i.e., $l_2$ norm).
 That is, each of the descriptors corresponds to a point in an $n$-dimensional Euclidean space, and the Euclidean distance between two points indicates the difference between the spectral descriptors, and thus, the geometric dissimilarity between the corresponding surface points.

-Essentially, our goal of training the neural network is to find a better, and hopefully the optimal, embedding of the spectral descriptors in a different metric space then the canonical Euclidean $n$-space.
-Hence, as a first step, it is critical to determine the dimensionality of the new embedding space in such a way that it preserves most of geometric information encoded in the original spectral descriptors while keeping the dimensionality as concise as possible.
-In fact, although the original spectral descriptors are highly informative, they in general contain a great deal of redundancy as well.
+Although the original $n$-dimensional spectral descriptors are informative about the geometric characteristics, they often contain a great deal of redundancy in description.
+Thus, one can visualize that the spectral descriptors lie on a lower dimensional manifold embedded in the Euclidean space.
+Hence, our goal is to utilize neural networks to characterize such a latent manifold space.
+As a first step, it is critical to determine the dimensionality of the new embedding space in such a way that it preserves most of geometric information encoded in the original spectral descriptors while keeping the dimensionality as concise as possible.
 We prove this hypothesis by conducting an analysis on the intrinsic dimensionality of the spectral descriptors.